dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/002_Theorems_Point_Set.md

 : A closed subset of a Hausdorff space is compact.

 Theorem
+: A continuous bijection $f: X\to Y$ where $X$ is compact and $Y$ is Hausdorff is an open map and hence a homeomorphism.

+## Separability

+Proposition
+: A retract of a Hausdorff/connected/compact space is closed/connected/compact respectively.

+Theorem
+: Points are closed in $T_1$ spaces.

+## Maps and Homeomorphism

+Theorem
 : A continuous bijective open map is a homeomorphism.

-Theorem
-: A continuous bijection $f: X\to Y$ where $X$ is compact and $Y$ is Hausdorff is an open map and hence a homeomorphism.

 Theorem (Munkres 18.1)
 :   For $f:X\to Y$, TFAE: